tjsturos/qtools-bootstrap/README.md

 After installation, you can use the following commands:

 - `update-bootstrap`: Update the Quilibrium Bootstrap Client
-- `manage-bootstrapclient`: Open the management menu for the Bootstrap Client
+- `manage-bootstrap`: Open the management menu for the Bootstrap Client

 ### Updating the Bootstrap Client